Lexiealwayswins/Leetcode-Note/Hash/454_4Sum_II.md

 - n == nums4.length
 - 1 <= n <= 200
 - -228 <= nums1[i], nums2[i], nums3[i], nums4[i] <= 228

+## Solution Notes:
+- Using a hashmap to store the sum of first two arrays and the times of the sum
+- Go through the rest two arrays to search for the key of (0 - sum) in the hashmap
+- add the value of search results, and return this value

 ## Code: